In the 2-year AFFIRM pivotal trial:

-Study description: TOP is an ongoing, open-label, multinational, multicenter, prospective study observing 6148 patients with RRMS outside of the US receiving 300 mg TYSABRI IV every 4 weeks for 15 years in real-world clinical practice settings.
+Study description: The TYSABRI Observational Program (TOP) is an ongoing, open-label, multinational, multicenter, prospective study observing 6148 patients with RRMS outside of the US receiving 300 mg TYSABRI IV every 4 weeks for 15 years in real-world clinical practice settings.
 Of the 6148 patients enrolled, 3210 patients have discontinued TYSABRI, and 2117 have withdrawn from TOP.
 Of the 3210 patients who have discontinued TYSABRI treatment, 1093 remain in TOP.
-RRMS patients enrolled in TOP are required to be TYSABRI-naïve or to have received ≤3 doses of TYSABRI in their lifetime.
-This 10-year interim analysis includes data from study initiation (July 2007) through November 1, 2017.
+RRMS patients enrolled in TOP are required to be TYSABRI-naive or to have received ≤3 doses of TYSABRI in their lifetime.
+This 10-year interim analysis includes data from study initiation (July 2007) through November 1, 2017.1,2

 • The study is ongoing and observational, without randomization or a placebo control group